TL;DR

 How should I store McDuffy to keep it fresh and appealing?

 Store unopened bags in the freezer.
 Once thawed, keep in the refrigerator and use within 5 days.
-Before serving, you can warm the food slightly (10-15 seconds in the microwave) to release more aroma—picky eaters especially respond well to food served at room temperature or slightly warm rather than cold from the fridge.
+Before serving, you can warm the food slightly to release more aroma, but do not leave fresh food sitting out in Philippine heat.

 What if my dog still will not eat after switching to fresh food?